snowplow-archive/snowplow.github.com/_posts/2015-01-24-snowplow-java-tracker-0.7.0-released.md

 <h2><a name="architecture">1.
 Architectural updates</a></h2>

-Snowplow Java and Android Tracker users have reported serious performance issues running these trackers both in server and mobile environments.
-We are working to fix these issues as quickly as we can; in the meantime, to facilitate these improvements, we have decided to fork these trackers and evolve them separately.
+Some Snowplow Java and Android Tracker users have reported serious performance issues running these trackers respectively in server and mobile environments.
+We are working to fix these issues as quickly as we can; in the meantime, to facilitate these improvements, we have decided to formally separate these trackers and evolve them separately.

 As of this release, the Java Tracker repository no longer contains a Java Tracker Core library: this functionality has been merged back into the Java Tracker proper.
 Many thanks to [David Stendardi] [dstendardi] for contributing this merge ([#116] [issue-116]).

 The last release of the Android Tracker (0.2.0) is not affected by this change; the next Android Tracker release will remove its dependency on the Java Tracker Core library as well.

-No longer having to support Android within the Java Tracker repository has allowed us to clean up the code somewhat: specifically, we have reintroduced formal dependencies on Apache Commons Codec and Google Guava where previously we had had to copy-and-paste code to support Android dex limits.
+No longer having to support Android within the Java Tracker repository has allowed us to clean up the code somewhat: specifically, we have reintroduced formal dependencies on Apache Commons Codec and Google Guava where previously we had copy-and-pasted code to keep Android file sizes down.

 <h2><a name="api">2.
 API updates</a></h2>